 1. Basal conditions and geothermal flux: Direct measurements of bed conditions including frozen/thawed bed, basal pore pressure, slip, and sediments are needed to develop and test realistic models of the controls on the fast flow of ice streams and outlet glaciers.
 Determination of whether a bed is frozen or thawed requires coupled thermo-mechanical flow models.
 A necessary boundary condition is a realistic realization of the geothermal flux.
 Geothermal flux has been determined at a few locations from borehole thermometry, but we expect the geothermal flux varies significantly over spatial scales of less than 25 km (Fahnestock et al., 2001).
 In Greenland borehole temperature reconstructions imply low values in south Greenland (<40 mW/m2, values of 50 mW/m2 at GRIP and Camp Century and higher values at NEEM (80 mW/m^2) and NGRIP (130 mW/m2).
-Until recently the only measurement in West Antarctica was from Siple Dome (69 mW m-2), but recent borehole temperature measurements from the WAIS Divide borehole indicate a geothermal flux of ~230 mW m-2 (Clow, 2012).
+Until recently the only measurement in West Antarctica was from Siple Dome (69 mW m-2), but recent borehole temperature measurements from the WAIS Divide borehole indicate a geothermal flux of ~230 mW m-2 (Clow, 2012), and ~285 mW m-2 at Subglacial Lake Whillans (Fisher et al, 2015).
 Additional measurements are needed to provide boundary conditions for ice-sheet models.
 Based on the data to date, geothermal flux values vary considerably throughout West Antarctica and further investigation is required to provide boundary conditions for ice sheet modeling.